AllenInstitute/compute_motion_energy/README.md

 - Loads grayscale video frames from Zarr format.
 - Computes motion energy as the absolute difference between consecutive frames.
 - Supports optional cropping for region-based motion analysis.
 Crop region is specified in `utils.get_crop_region()`
-- Saves motion energy frames in zarr format and computed sum motion energy trace in .npz file.
+- Saves motion energy frames and metadata in zarr group and computed sum motion energy trace in .npz file.
-- Saves metadata and object attributes as a dictionary.
+- Saves metadata and object attributes as a dictionary for redundancy.
 - Tracks processing time.

 ## Prerequisites